NeilBird/AzSHub-ARM-VMFleet/README.md

 For testing Windows Server Hyper-Converged environments that do not have a local Azure Resource Manager (ARM) control plane available, please see the [VM Fleet](https://github.com/Microsoft/diskspd/blob/master/Frameworks/VMFleet) in the DiskSpd repository.

-## Releases
+## Releases and download

-The [Releases](https://github.com/NeilBird/AzSHub-ARM-VMFleet/releases) page shows each released, please use the "Latest" version available to enable you to download the "Source code" (zip) file.
-Releases will be updated periodically, but no SLA on time scales.
-Please raise a new [issue](https://github.com/NeilBird/AzSHub-ARM-VMFleet/issues) if identified, or submit a PR if you want to contribute to this project.
+The [Releases](https://github.com/NeilBird/AzSHub-ARM-VMFleet/releases) page shows each released version, please use the "Latest" version available to enable you to download the the "Source code" (zip) file which contains all required scripts.
+Releases will be updated periodically, however there is no guarantee or SLA on time scales for updates.
+Please raise a new [issue](https://github.com/NeilBird/AzSHub-ARM-VMFleet/issues) if you encounter a error or issue, or feel free to submit a PR if you would like to contribute to this project.

 ## Instructions